-The LMR23610 is in Active Mode when V{EN} is above the precision enable threshold, V{IN} and V{CC} are above their respective UVLO level.
-The simplest way to enable the LMR23610 is to connect the EN pin to VIN pin.
+The LMR23630 is in Active Mode when $V{EN}$ is above the precision enable threshold, $V{IN}$ and $V{CC}$ are above their respective UVLO level.
+The simplest way to enable the LMR23630 is to connect the EN pin to VIN pin.
 This allows self startup when the input voltage is in the operating range: 4.5 V to 36 V. Please refer to VCC, UVLO and Enable/Sync for details on setting these operating levels.

-In Active Mode, depending on the load current, the LMR23610 will be in one of three modes:
+In Active Mode, depending on the load current, the LMR23630 will be in one of four modes:

-- 1. Continuous conduction mode (CCM) with fixed switching frequency when load current is above half of the peak-to-peak inductor current ripple. - 2.
-Discontinuous conduction mode (DCM) with fixed switching frequency when load current is lower than half of the peak-to-peak inductor current ripple in CCM operation. - 3.
-Pulse frequency modulation mode (PFM) when switching frequency is decreased at very light load.
+- 1. Continuous conduction mode (CCM) with fixed switching frequency when load current is above half of the peak-to-peak inductor current ripple (for both PFM and FPWM options). - 2.
+Discontinuous conduction mode (DCM) with fixed switching frequency when load current is lower than half of the peak-to-peak inductor current ripple in CCM operation (only for PFM option). - 3.
+Pulse frequency modulation mode (PFM) when switching frequency is decreased at very light load (only for PFM option). - 4.
+Forced pulse width modulation mode (FPWM) with fixed switching frequency even at light load (only for FPWM option).